 Place the lid on the Instant Pot and turn the pressure valve to "sealing".
 Make sure the silicone ring is in place inside the lid before sealing.

 Push the button “Pressure Cook” until it sets to "More" or "High", not "Normal" or "Low".
 Some models say “Manual”.
 Push the +/- button until the number reaches 8.
 (It will cook for 8 minutes.)
 It will take about 8 minutes to come up to pressure, then the IP (Instant Pot) will beep and start counting down from 8 minutes.
 After 8 minutes, it will beep again.

 At this point, you can push the pressure valve to Venting for quick release, or, let it release pressure naturally-which means do nothing at this time.
 It will take about 12 minutes for the pressure to release naturally and the pin will drop letting you know you can open the lid.
 Quick release will only take a minute to release.
 If you have very large chicken thighs, the natural release is a good idea but I didn't notice much difference.
 The thighs were tender with both methods.

-Push “Sautee” button again.
+If you like your teriyaki sauce a little thicker, push “Saute” button again to "More".
 Stir together cornstarch and 1 tablespoon water in a custard cup.
 When the sauce mixture is bubbly, pour the cornstarch mixture into the liquid chicken mixture and immediately stir until slightly thickened-about 30 seconds.

-Pour the teriyaki sauce over the chicken thighs.
+Spoon the teriyaki chicken thighs and sauce over rice.
 Garnish with green onions, if desired.